scaidermern/audria/README.md

   * page faults
   * and other information

+*audria* can be used to monitor a single process, a group of processes or all currently running processes.
+Furthermore it is possible to specify a command to execute in order to watch a process directly from startup.
-In contrast to additional tools, *audria* is designed to run in batch mode at very short intervals.
+In contrast to some other tools, *audria* is designed to run in batch mode at very short intervals.
 This allows very detailed inspections of the ressource usage of a process.

 # Usage